Areeb2735/Awesome_CL_in_MI/Readme.md

-# Continunal Learning in Medical - A Survey
+# Continual Learning in Medical - A Survey

 This is the repository of Continual Learning in Medical - A Survey, a systematic survey of Continual Learning studies in Medical Setting.
 For details, please refer to: